CadQuery/cadquery/doc/sketch.rst

     )

 Once the construction is finished it has to be converted to the face-based representation using `assemble`.
-Afterwards, face based operatins can be applied.
+Afterwards, face based operations can be applied.

 Convex hull
 ===========

-For certain special use-cases convec hull can be constructed from stratight segements and circles.
+For certain special use-cases convex hull can be constructed from straight segments and circles.

 .. cadquery::